Halloween Horror Nights 2026 Orlando: Every House, Scare Zone, and Show

 Cybergoria

 Original concept exclusive to Orlando.
 Set thousands of years in the future, Cybergoria’s backstory centers on a corporation called Bio Immortal Bionic Intelligent Systems that offered customers cryo-frozen immortality on the condition they be frozen until the tech to deliver eternal life caught up.
 The company never delivered.
-Its intelligent facility, left to “make do with its resources,” began fusing human and robot parts to keep tissue alive.
+Per Universal’s official description, humans wake from cryo-sleep to find “the machines built to make them immortal and invincible have been harvesting human flesh and replacing with synthetic parts.”
 Show director Matthew Flood compared the intensity to Universal’s 2024 “Insidious: The Further” house.

 Read our full coverage of Cybergoria.